-The PhD program requires a B.A with a major in Philosophy or its equivalent.
-Credit and distribution requirements are being revised accordingly.
+The Ph.D. program requires a B.A with a major in Philosophy or its equivalent.

 Students for whom English is not their first language must demonstrate English speaking and writing competence through the Test of English as a Foreign Language (TOEFL).
 Students whose English is judged not to be sufficient for successful work in philosophy in English will be required to study in the University's English Language Center until they have demonstrated sufficient mastery.
 To qualify to hold a teaching assistantship, anyone whose native language is not English has to pass the MSU SPEAK test.

-The application for admission to the graduate programs is done on line.
-To apply, http://admissions.msu.edu/apply.asp and fill out and submit the appropriate application form.
+The application for admission to the graduate programs is done online.
+To apply, go to http://admissions.msu.edu/apply.asp and fill out and submit the appropriate application form.

-Three confidential letters of recommendation (mailed by the recommender directly to the department)
+Three confidential letters of recommendation (uploaded by the recommender)

 A Statement of Purpose (aka, personal statement)